 - 1. Be prepared to spend 8-12 hours per week using and studying course material. - 2.
-Attend all classes starting April 8 June 24, 2024 - 3.
+Attend all classes starting April 7 June 23, 2025 - 3.
 Sign in on the attendance sheet at the beginning of class.
 Your signature is proof of attendance.
 For online courses, log into the online class with your name so it can be documented. - 4.
 Arrive on time for the lecture session. - a.
 Complete all reading and homework assignments.
 Arrive prepared read the assigned text chapters for the session.
 Have any questions ready for the session scheduled - b.
-An unexcused absence results in an automatic drop from the course - Due to the rapid pace of the course, make-up sessions will not be possible catastrophic occurrences will be dealt with individually. - ii.
-Any missed lecture time "makeup" should be initiated by the student and arranged with your instructor.
+An unexcused absence results in an automatic drop from the course - i.
+Due to the rapid pace of the course, make-up sessions will not be possible catastrophic occurrences will be dealt with individually. - ii.
+For any missed lecture time, "makeup" should be initiated by the student and arranged with your instructor.
 No initiation, no credit.
 Please notify the instructor in advance for missed classes.
-Homework can be faxed/scanned/e-mailed to get full credit. - 5.
-Quizzes may be given during the first 15 minutes of class. - a.
-Any portion of any exam cannot be copied by the student via cell phone or any other means. (students are not allowed to copy or remove the questions from class.
-Students are allowed to write only on the exam.) - b.
-All exams are not to leave the classroom but can be available upon the request of the student. - c.
-Online quiz assignments may be given via Canvas.
+Homework can be e-mailed or submitted via Canvas to get credit. - 5.
+Quizzes may be given online via Canvas or during the first 15 minutes of class. - a.
 No late quiz submissions will be accepted. - 6.
-Homework will be collected at the beginning of each session.
-No late homework will be accepted.
+Homework and In-class Assignments may be assigned online or in-class as and are due by the assigned due date & time.
+No late assignments will be accepted.
 No homework, no credit. - a.
 All homework turned in will be each student's individual work.
 Any work received that is a duplicate of another student (exact wording throughout majority of homework) will result in a zero for both students. - b.
 All homework assignments will be typed and in ink. - i.
 The exception will be the problem sets: Pencil is accepted - ii.
 Complete each problem by illustrating all steps in your question as required.
 Errors should be crossed through, reported correctly and initialed. - 7.
-All Exams (Exam 1, Exam 2, & Final Exam) will be conducted live, in-person, & on campus in the designated De Anza Room S73 at the regularly scheduled class time.
+All Exams (Exam1, Exam2, & Final Exams) will be conducted live, in-person, & on campus in the designated De Anza Room S73 at the regularly scheduled class time.
 There are absolutely no late or make-up quizzes, exams, or assignments.
 The final exam date and time have been determined and mandated by the college.
-No early/late final exam may be scheduled. - 8.
-To pass this lecture course, you must have a grade of 75% (or greater).
-Successful completion of this course (along with HTEC 85B) is required to enroll in Clinical Chemistry Practicum (HTEC 285) - 9.
-For online classes (including exams), students may be required to enable their cameras during the duration of the class or examination
+No early/late final exam may be scheduled. - a.
+Any portion of any exam cannot be copied by the student via cell phone or any other means. (students are not allowed to copy or remove the questions from class.
+Students are allowed to write only on the exam.) - b.
+All exams are not to leave the classroom but can be available upon the request of the student. - To pass this lecture course, you must have a grade of 75% (or greater).
+Successful completion of this course (along with HTEC 85A) is required to enroll in Clinical Chemistry Practicum (HTEC 285) - 9.
+For online classes (including exams), students may be required to enable their cameras during the duration of class or the examination